Mynigma: Name changes

 Due to possible confusion with the meanwhile ceased instant messenger MyEnigma, the program was renamed M in March 2015.
 Following the announcement of Facebook M in August 2015, the name was changed back to Mynigma.

 Privacy

 The personal-use version of the program is peer-to-peer.
 As it does not connect to a central server, it collects no user or usage data.

 Security

 Mynigma uses end-to-end encryption.
 The keys required for decryption are stored only on the users' devices.

 The encryption format is public and the program's source code is available under a GPL licence.

 It uses the algorithms RSA (4096 bit, OAEP padding), AES-128 (CBC with random IV) and SHA-512.
 Its crypto container is provably CCA secure and protects subject lines as well as message body and attachments.

-Man-the-middle prevention
+Man-in-the-middle prevention

 Like any trust-on-first-use system, Mynigma may be subject to a man-in-the-middle attack.
 This can be prevented by comparing a fingerprint (e.g. over the phone) or scanning a QR code.